OpenSILEX/docs-community-dev/docs/localInstallation.md

 + Errors with generation of war file

 In netbeans:
-Clic right on project name -> resolve problems
+Click right on project name -> resolve problems
 If it detects plugins problems I recommand you to fix them yourself with tool menu -> plugins.
 If it another problem you can try fix him with resolve button.
 But if the problem persists it probably comes from a modification in a project files you can try find it or close project and reopen or remove all phis web service files and download again.